PriceSpider-NeuIntel/imagewizard/README.rst

 * start_y: starting pixle coordinate along the y-axis/height of the image
 * end_y: ending pixle coordinate along the y-axis/height of the image
 * is_percentage: if True, the coordinates will be considered as percentages, default: False
-* order: (RGB, BGR) input order of the colors BGR/RGB, default: RGB
+* order: (RGB, BGR) input order of the colors.
+If using PIL to read an image, 'order' need not be specified.
+If opencv is used to read an image, 'order' must be set to 'BGR'

 >>> import cv2
 >>> img = cv2.imread('original_image.png')